On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Divisible statistics with estimated parameters

 Let us now test the hypothesized uniformity of the background density using the source-free spectrum from Chandra in Fig. \ref{fig:RTCru_spectrum}.
-For these data, $\widehat{c}=6.947$, and the value of the Pearson's $\chi^2$ statistic observed is $-0.852$.
+For these data, $\widehat{c}=6.947$, and the value of Pearson's $\chi^2$ statistic observed is $-0.852$.
 The p-value based on the Gaussian approximation is $0.547$.
-Thus, the test completely fails to reject the constant background model.
-This result is in contrast with the recommendation provided by \citet{zhang}.
-In their study, the authors tested the same hypothesis by means of smooth tests \citep[cf.][Chapter 16]{lehmann1986testing}.
-Their approach resulted in a rejection of the uniform assumption and proposed the introduction of an additional linear term to suitably model the mean function of the spectrum.
-The divergence in conclusions, however, is not surprising and, as we shall see in Section \ref{sec:spacehomogeneous}, can be formally explained from a theoretical standpoint: Pearson's $\chi^2$ and many other divisible statistics have no power against weak departures from uniformity.
+Thus, the test \sara{accepts the constant background model rather obviously.
+When analyzed by \citet{zhang} using smooth tests \citep[cf.][Ch.14]{lehmann1986testing}, the same data led to a clear rejection of uniformity (with a p-value $0.0004$).} This divergence in conclusions is a good illustration of the phenomenon we describe from a theoretical standpoint in Section \ref{sec:spacehomogeneous}: \sara{in the asymptotic regime considered in our study,} Pearson's $\chi^2$ and many other divisible statistics have no asymptotic power against weak departures from uniformity.